r4fek/django-cassandra-engine/docs/index.md

 ## Performing raw database queries

-You might need to perform queries that don’t map cleanly to models, or directly execute `UPDATE`, `INSERT`, or `DELETE` queries.
+You might need to perform queries that don't map cleanly to models, or directly execute `UPDATE`, `INSERT`, or `DELETE` queries.

 In these cases, you can always access the database directly,